Firdxus/MTTSolutionsTask/README.md

 5. Generate application key:
 php artisan key:generate

-6. Run migrations and seed the database php artisan migrate --seed
+6. Run migrations and seed the database: php artisan migrate --seed

-7. Run the application
+7. Run the application:
 php artisan serve

 8. Open in your browser (or you will get the link after you run "php artisan serve"):